An Outpost Mini-Guide to Travel in Chile. From desert to glacier, beach resort to ski resort, Chile is known for its

 Daily flights connect Vancouver and Toronto to Arturo Merino Benitez International Airport in Santiago.
 Direct flights to Santiago take about 10 hours, but most flights have one stopover and take more than 13 hours.

-The main domestic airlines are LATAM Airlines and SKY Airlines Although buses are considerably cheaper, a trip from the capital to the north will take more than 20 hours.
+The main domestic airlines are LATAM Airlines and SKY Airline Although buses are considerably cheaper, a trip from the capital to the north will take more than 20 hours.
 Chile’s main bus companies, serve most major cities in the north.
 Or consider renting a car—you’ll find familiar companies such as Avis, Budget, Hertz and Dollar in major cities.